Madaniya Member Organisations

 Fariq Sadaa Alshababii

-Fariq Sadaa Alshababii is a youth team concerned with raising the level of social and political awareness among young people.
-It works to provide a safe space for expressing ideas and opinions.
-They provide training to the youth in northwestern Syria on various capacity building opportunities for civil society work, as well as relief operations and research and events on enhancing the spaces for Syrian civil society work.
+A youth team concerned with raising the level of social and political awareness among young people.
+It provides a safe space for expressing ideas and opinions.
+They provide training to the youth in northwestern Syria on various capacity building opportunities for civil society work, relief operations, research, events on enhancing the spaces for Syrian civil society.

 -